PLCnext/SampleRuntime/getting-started/Part-99/README.md

 The "Data Access" RSC service can be used to read and write GDS variables that are defined by other PLCnext components.
 This provides a simple, reliable and consistent interprocess data transfer mechanism.

-### 6. Connect to MQTT brokers

-The "MQTT Client" RSC service is not included on the PLCnext Control by default, but it can be installed if required.
-The MQTT Client service can be used to publish and subscribe to topics on local or remote MQTT brokers.

-### 7. Use other languages to develop PLCnext runtime applications
+### 6. Use other languages to develop PLCnext runtime applications

 This examples in this series were written entirely in C++, however it is possible to write similar applications in most modern languages that have a compiler suitable for your selected PLCnext Control (e.g. ARMv7 hard float).